nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 * The end line character (``\n``) indicates the end of the descriptor.
   After the end line character is fetched, following requests should loop around and repeat descriptor strings.
 * The module descriptor strings are provided in a predefined order, but the host should make no assumption about the descriptor string that will be provided by the device as the first one.
-* The duplicated string is fetched after the host received all of the strings related to given module.
+* The duplicated string is fetched after the host has received all of the strings related to the given module.
-  The host can stop option discovery procedure when a duplicated string is fetched.
+  The host can stop the option discovery procedure when a duplicated string is fetched.
 * The module name should be provided as the first string in the module descriptor.
 * The following strings should indicate the module option names.
   The first option on the descriptor must be identified with Option ID equal to ``1``.
   The following options will be identified by monotonically increasing Option ID values (second option by ``2``, third by ``3``, and so on).
 * Once the descriptor is read, the module options can be accessed.
-  When performing set or fetch request on the option, the Event ID contains Option ID and Module ID of module that owns the option.
+  When performing a set or fetch request on the option, the Event ID contains the Option ID and the Module ID of the module that owns the option.

 The module descriptor can contain an optional ``module_variant`` option.
 The nRF Desktop application modules come in various variants with different characteristics.